-Conditions to consider for the use of Speed and Law Enforcement Officer may include, but not be limited to:
+Conditions to evaluate the use of Speed and Law Enforcement Officer shall include, but not be limited to:

 - 1. A work zone requiring reduced speeds - 2.
-Work zones where barrier wall is used adjacent to through traffic

-- 3. Night time work zones - 4.
-Areas with intense commuter use where peak hour traffic will require speed enforcement - 5.
-A work zone in which workers are exposed to nearby high speed traffic - 6.
-Work zones similar to the Design Standards, Indexes 608, 613, 614, and 651
+Work zones where barrier wall is used adjacent to through traffic - 3.
+Night time work zones - 4.
+A work zone in which workers are exposed to nearby high speed traffic